RealPage - Leasing, Renewals and eSign

 • Evangelized the idea of “product as platform” or building experiences that scale horizontally across use cases

-• Assisted with composition of early iterations in RealPage's Lifetime value storytelling
+• Assisted with composition of early iterations in RealPage's Lifetime value strategy.

 Reflection